 The concept of the Boomerang Children or KIPPERS can be viewed in two ways:

-- Kids that move out initially, however, due to any of 100 reasons move back in with you.
+- Kids that move out initially, however, for any of 100 reasons, move back in with you.

-- While kids are at University they go away for 8 months (you get used to a certain lifestyle) and then they return and muck it all up.
+- While kids are at University they go away for 8 months (you get used to a particular lifestyle) and then they return and muck it all up.

-- Vehicles suddenly disappear, or there is an assumption that cars are available all the time.
-You know which car you can have access to when you want?
+- Vehicles suddenly disappear, or there is an assumption that cars are always available.
+Do you know which car you can have access to when you want?
 Your own damn car (so go out and buy one, or stop grousing about cars not being available).

 The main issue however that my wife and I have found is the cost of utilities suddenly exploding.
-Our electric bill goes up a little, our water bill goes up a fair amount (when did a normal shower last 45 minutes long?), but the Internet costs are what really drive me insane.
+Our electric bill goes up a little, our water bill goes up a fair amount (when did a normal shower last 45 minutes long?), but the Internet costs are what hurt.

 It seems young folk believe that Internet is free, and unfortunately with my current service provider, their overage fees are astronomical.
 Both my kids seem to have access to other folks’ NetFlix accounts and download a great deal of stuff, and two years ago I actually had $120 of overage fees from Rogers one month.
 I did call Rogers and got that lowered, and also got a cheaper rate (after complaining about the overage charge), but even when my kids visit for a week, that month we almost overrun our Internet Cap.

 The easiest solutions, from what I can tell are:

 - Change the locks and don’t let anyone move back into my house, but that does seem a little bit harsh